Skip to content

 Automation for real estate businesses in Thailand.

-Real estate agencies in Thailand sit on a constant flow of inbound enquiries from web forms, partner portals, and direct messages, and an inventory database that goes stale fast.
-The work to be done is matching demand to supply, fast.
-AI is unusually well-suited to that.
+Bangkok agencies sit on a flood of inbound enquiries from web forms, partner portals, and DMs.
+The inventory database goes stale fast.
+The job is matching demand to supply quickly.
+AI is unusually good at that.

 1 study in this industry